-&lt;sup>9 Updated to reflect the results of the 2015 Regular Stockholders' Meeting held on May 28, 2015.
+&lt;sup>9 Updated to reflect the results of the 2016 Regular Stockholders' Meeting of the Company held on May 26, 2016.
 The percentage is in relation to the total outstanding shares.

 &lt;sup>10 Senior Management refers to the CEO and other persons having authority and responsibility for planning, directing and controlling the activities of the company.